 - Highway 49, which connects all the old gold mining towns in California, was originally a wagon train road.

 I hope you enjoy visiting these California gold rush towns and learning about the history as much as I did!
+If you are craving more outdoor adventures during your California road trip, I highly recommend indulging in the Mt Tallac hike for expansive South Lake Tahoe and Desolation Wilderness views.
 Please leave a comment below about any of the tips you found helpful for planning your California gold country towns itinerary.

 This post is sponsored by Visit California – all opinions and reviews are my own.